By Steve & Tamami Laser

 Here’s another new product from Honda that’s an ideal accessory for the N-BOX: The new LiB-AID E500 also has gone on sale in Japan at Honda Cars dealers.
 Honda says the compact portable battery inverter power source* supplies up to 500W(VA) of electricity using Honda’s unique sine-wave inverter technology.
 The unit’s lithium-ion battery can be recharged from a wall socket or a car’s accessory socket for indoor or outdoor use.

 E500 is designed to supply stable electricity similar to a household power grid, allowing the use of appliances that are affected by the quality of the power supply, such as PCs and microprocessor-controlled equipment.

 Honda says the E500 supplies direct current (DC) electricity as conventional batteries and power sources can, and also is equipped with an inverter that can supply 100V alternating current (AC) electricity.

 Honda’s quoted recharge time using a wall socket (in Japan) or a car’s accessory socket is around 6 hours.
 Once fully charged, E500 can power a 300W appliance for about an hour, or a 500W appliance for around 35 minutes.

 * LiB-AID doesn’t generate electricity.
 It stores it in its lithium-ion battery to supply electricity.
 Generators can generate electricity using gas- or gas-powered engines to power an alternator, but don’t store electricity.

-News source, photos and videos courtesy the copyright holder, Honda Motor Co.
+News source and photos courtesy of Honda Motor Co.
 Ltd. Features and specifications for N-BOX and LiB-AID E500 apply to models sold in Japan.
-Product information, specifications and prices are subject to change without notice.
+Product features and specifications are subject to change without notice.